Department of Homeland Security, Privacy Office.

 Records may be retrieved by individual's name, Social Security number, specific skill area of the applicant, or agency.

 DHS/FEMA safeguards records in this system according to applicable rules and policies, including all applicable DHS automated systems security and access policies.
 Strict controls have been imposed to minimize the risk of compromising the information that is being stored.
-Access to the computer system containing the records in this system is limited to those individuals who have a need to know the information for the performance of their official duties and who have appropriate clearances or permissions.
+Access to the computer system containing the records in this Start Printed Page 69864system is limited to those individuals who have a need to know the information for the performance of their official duties and who have appropriate clearances or permissions.

 Retention and disposal: